OUR SCIENCE

 sirna-molecule

-siRNAs are double-stranded duplexes in which one strand is complementary to a given mRNA that encodes for a specific protein.
-Alnylam designs and “synthesizes” specific siRNAs that correspond to the target mRNA of the disease we want to treat.
+siRNA are double-stranded duplexes in which one strand is complementary to a given mRNA that encodes for a specific protein.
+Alnylam designs and “synthesizes” specific siRNA that correspond to the target mRNA of the disease we want to treat.

-We believe that siRNAs can be designed to target essentially any gene in the genome
+We believe that siRNA can be designed to target essentially any gene in the genome

 How RNA Interference (RNAi) Works – Video